biodunch/blog/_posts/2017-09-25-securing-webtasks-part-1-shared-secret-authorization.markdown

 ![Open Tools](https://cdn.auth0.com/website/blog/extend/securing-webtasks-part-1-shared-secret-authorization/open_tools.gif)

-## Securing The Webask with a Shared Key
+## Securing The Webtask with a Shared Key

-Next, let's add a bit of logic that checks the query string for a secret.
+Next, let's add a bit of logic to ensure only authorized callers are able to execute the webtask by checking the query string for a secret.
 If the secret is correct, we will allow execution of the webtask.
 If not we will throw an error.

-Modify the webtask code using this javascript and click the **Save** button.
+Modify the webtask code using this JavaScript and click the **Save** button.

 ```javascript
 module.exports = function(context, cb) {